adaltas/node-nikita/src/service/init.coffee.md

     The source of startup script template.
 *   `target` (string) OPTIONAL
     The destination file. `/etc/init.d/crond` or `/etc/systemd/system/crond.service` for example.
-    If no provided, mecano put it on the default folder based on the service daemon provider,the OS and use the source filename as the name.
+    If no provided, nikita put it on the default folder based on the service daemon provider,the OS and use the source filename as the name.
 *   `uid`
     File user name or user id.